 Coastal Carbon Capture is a way to harness the power of the oceans to accelerate the Earth's natural long-term carbon dioxide removal process and enhance coastal resilience.

-Part of the funding for our scientific research is from the Coastal Carbon Capture Impact Fund, a 501(c)(3) public charity.
+Part of the funding for our scientific research is from the Coastal Carbon Capture Development Fund, a 501(c)(3) public charity.

-Project Vesta’s approach dramatically accelerates the carbonate-silicate cycle, an ancient natural process.
+Vesta’s approach accelerates the carbon removal part of the carbonate-silicate cycle, which is an ancient natural process.

-Thirty years of scientific research has demonstrated that this works and has provided strong evidence that it is a highly affordable and scalable way to remove carbon dioxide from the atmosphere.
+Thirty years of scientific research point to this working and provide evidence that it could be a highly affordable and scalable way to remove carbon dioxide from the atmosphere.

-The process captures 20 times more carbon dioxide than the extraction and transportation of the olivine.
-While we are currently operating at a small scale, we calculate that deploying olivine in 0.1%-0.25% of global shelf seas, we could remove 1 billion tonnes of CO2 from the atmosphere.
+The process captures up to 20 times more carbon dioxide than is emitted from the extraction and transportation of the olivine.
+While we are currently operating at a small scale, we calculate that deploying olivine in 0.1%-0.25% of global shelf seas could be sufficient to remove 1 billion tonnes of CO2 from the atmosphere.

 All scientists in the field are welcome to contribute to the design of these experiments, and to analyze the resulting data.

-Once we have finished the experiments and published the data, we will be able to deliver to the world a blueprint and integrated model for deploying olivine in coastal areas.
+Once we have finished the experiments and published the data, we hope to deliver to the world a blueprint and integrated model for deploying olivine in coastal areas.

-The Enhanced Weathering Integrated Assessment Model (EWIAM) will enable any government or private organization to safely deploy Coastal Carbon Capture and measurably remove carbon dioxide from the atmosphere at scale.
+The Enhanced Weathering Integrated Assessment Model (EWIAM) will enable any government or private organization to safely deploy Coastal Carbon Capture and measurably remove carbon dioxide from the atmosphere.